lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

    in *interactive mode* to try out different things.
 Later on when we get to more complex code, we will run commands in a precompiled `Jupyter notebook. <https://jupyter.org/try>`_

-If you do not have python installed on your laptop, you can use this `Python 3 environment in a browser <https://www.katacoda.com/scenario-examples/courses/environment-usages/python>`_.

 Data Types and Variables
 ------------------------